Edward M. Stern

-Charlie Micciche, Vice President, Construction, has over 20 years experience in managing the operation, maintenance and construction of power generation and transmission facilities, and was involved in the development and construction of both the Hudson and Neptune projects.
+Charlie Micciche, Vice President, Construction, has nearly 30 years experience in managing the operation, maintenance and construction of power generation and transmission facilities, and was involved in the development and construction of both the Hudson and Neptune projects.
 Prior to Neptune, his previous projects involved the construction of a 500 MW combined cycled gas fired plant in Westbrook, Maine followed by a similar facility in Johnston, Rhode Island.
 As project manager for both projects he had overall responsibility for achieving safety, productivity, quality, schedule and financial goals.

 Charlie previously served as Manager of Construction for Public Service Electric and Gas in New Jersey.
 In this capacity he managed a $1.5 billion, five-year repowering program.
 He also was a plant manger and served in a variety of department head roles involving maintenance, controls and operations at conventional and nuclear facilities.

 Charlie graduated from the Stevens Institute of Technology with a Bachelor of Engineering and has attended the Rutgers Senior Management Program and the Texas A&M Construction Executive Program.